 With this section, the authors help us identify things that matter, set goals, and eliminate rest to free up time and energy to focus on our goals.

 Strategy #1 – Identify Your Core Values –

-This is one thing once set right can put things in their real perspective.
-Make lots of decisions much easier.
-Having said that, do keep in mind, it may not happen in one sitting and you may want to take your time with this exercise.
+Once set right, This is one thing that can put things in their perspective.
+Make lots of decisions much more accessible.
+Remember that it may not happen in one sitting, and you may want to take your time with this exercise.

 Ideas and tools in the book will help you with guidelines to set this right.

 Strategy #2 – Create Quarterly S.M.A.R.
 T Goals –

 If you are like me, who looks for actionable in every book I read, This point can be your biggest takeaway.
 I always struggled with this, but not anymore.